ISA or Student Loan: Which Is Right for Your Future Career?

 And if you shop around for ISAs, ask your school or its third-party provider about the projected salary it used to determine your contract terms.
-Many schools, including Purdue University, have comparison tools available: Input information like your major and graduation date, and it’ll spit out your projected cost in repayment.

 Aside from the fact that your major affects your college cost, it also typically leads to your career — and not all careers are generally suited for ISAs or student loans.
 Here are five common professions, and the financing option that could make the most sense.

 Many coding schools and boot camps offer ISAs in exchange for more narrow training.
 Most recently, Make School was believed to become the first venture-backed school to offer an accredited bachelor’s degree in applied computer science.
 Accredited or not, however, these startup-style schools typically aren’t eligible for federal or private student loans.

 When comparing these programs and their tuition, it’s imperative also to examine their ISA agreements.